clarifynl/sage-clarify-bs/README.md

 - Run `yarn` from the theme directory to install dependencies
 - Update `bud.config.js` with your local dev URL

+## Theme update

+- Run `git fetch upstream` from the theme directory to update this start theme with it's upstream repository from `roots/sage`.

 ### Build commands

 - `yarn dev` — Compile assets when file changes are made, start Browsersync session